Columbus AC Repair Question: What Are Thermostatic Expansion Valves?

-Cool air is manufactured by a rapid movement of a refrigerant between liquid and gaseous states.
+Cool air is manufactured by the rapid movement of a refrigerant between liquid and gaseous states.
 Compound chemicals that are able to do this at a low temperature are compressed and expanded, absorbing and releasing heat at different points along the way.
 The TEV controls the flow of the refrigerant into the evaporator coils according to the temperatures of the various ingredients.

 There are four types of valves with different benefits for different types of cooling environments.
-With its ability to adjust minutely to changing conditions, the thermal expansion valve creates the perfect mixture of pressure and freon for more complicated systems.
+With its ability to minutely adjust to changing conditions, the thermal expansion valve creates the perfect mixture of pressure and freon for more complicated systems.

 At the Starting Gate

-An interactive device, the valve senses the evaporator pressure and temperature and adjusts the flow of the refrigerant so as to maintain a given “superheat”, the difference between the refrigerant vapor temperature and its saturation temperature.
-By controlling superheat, the TEV keeps nearly the entire evaporator surface active while not permitting liquid refrigerant to return to the compressor.
+An interactive device, the valve senses the evaporator pressure and temperature and adjusts the flow of the refrigerant so as to maintain a given “superheat”, (the difference between the refrigerant vapor temperature and its saturation temperature).
+By controlling superheat, the TEV nearly keeps the entire evaporator surface active, while not permitting liquid refrigerant to return to the compressor.

 Some valves operate on an electrical impulse from sensors that can measure the temperatures.
 Others are open all the time.
 The thermostatic expansion valve actually utilizes the pressure between the two sections to open or close itself, regulating flow based on the very same pressure it is designed to moderate.

 Do you need Air Conditioning?